 Brendan Cooney at kapitalism101 has posted a long but interesting interview with Andrew Kliman, author of Reclaiming Marx’s Capital and, more recently, The Failure of Capitalist Production, in which he argues that a falling rate of profit underlies the current crisis.
-This position is presented primarily in opposition to Marxian underconsumptionist arguments but perhaps also entails an implicit critique of other theories emphasizing demand deficiency.
+This position is presented primarily in opposition to Marxian underconsumptionist arguments but perhaps also is pertinent to other theories emphasizing demand deficiency.
 The interview got me thinking about various ideas not strictly related to the interview.
 I thought I would share them here.
 They are along similar lines to earlier posts on the social potential I see in sovereign currencies (for example, here and here).

 Kliman stresses the role that a collapse in capital values plays in reviving the rate of profit in Marx’s analysis of capitalist crises.
 He notes there was a strong revival in the rate of profit prior to the sustained postwar capitalist “golden age”.
-He also observes that deficit expenditure did not play a major role in the postwar recovery on the basis that the massive government spending of the war was cut back dramatically in peace time and followed by a decade of strong investment-led growth.
-Of course, from the perspective of modern monetary theory, the two occurrences – deficit expenditure followed by a private investment boom – are not at all inconsistent with each other.
-The massive wartime deficit spending – the US government took over half the economy at one stage – corresponded, as a matter of accounting, to a massive increase in non-government net financial assets, enabling strong investment demand without recourse to large private debt burdens for some time after the war.
+He also observes that deficit expenditure did not play a major role in the postwar recovery.
+The massive government spending of the war was cut back dramatically in peace time and followed by a decade of strong investment-led growth.
+From the perspective of modern monetary theory, the two occurrences – deficit expenditure followed by a private investment boom – are consistent with each other.
+The massive wartime deficit spending – the US government essentially took over half the economy at one stage – corresponded, as a matter of accounting, to a massive increase in non-government net financial assets, enabling strong investment demand without recourse to large private debt burdens for some time after the war.

-In considering what might bring about a revival in profitability, Kliman seems to focus almost entirely on the cost side, specifically a destruction of capital values.
-A decimation in capital values would revive the rate of profit, from a Kaleckian or Keynesian perspective it will also be necessary for a revival of autonomous expenditure if the potential profitability is to seem realizable to firms.
-For one thing, the level of confidence is likely to be adversely affected by such capital destruction.
-Devaluation of capital will do nothing to revive profitability if expected output prices are falling in line with costs.
+Although a decimation in capital values will revive the potential rate of profit, from a Kaleckian or Keynesian perspective it will also be necessary for a revival of autonomous expenditure if the potential profitability is to seem realizable to firms.
+For one thing, the level of confidence is likely to be adversely affected by substantial capital destruction.
+The devaluation of capital is also likely to be accompanied by falling output prices.
 The destruction of capital values will enable further centralization of capital, but in itself this will not kick start the recovery.
-The kick start requires new demand, more specifically autonomous demand.
-The injection of autonomous demand could come from private investment, but equally it could come from government deficit expenditure (or, for an open economy, net exports).
-From the perspective of profitability it doesn’t matter which.
-What matters is the magnitude of the increase in autonomous demand relative to costs, not what is happening on the cost side per se.
-In the aftermath of a crisis, there is no guarantee that the Austrian remedy of liquidation will bear fruit in the form of a private investment revival any time soon, or even at all, in the absence of decisive fiscal measures.
+The kick start will also require new demand, more specifically autonomous demand.
+The injection of autonomous demand could come from private investment, but equally it could come from government expenditure (or, for an open economy, exports).
+In terms of realizable profitability, it doesn’t matter which.
+In the aftermath of a crisis, there is no guarantee that an Austrian remedy of liquidation will revive private investment very quickly, or even at all, in the absence of decisive fiscal measures.

 The distinction is significant because for sovereign currency issuers public debt is not financially problematic, although clearly it can be a political issue.
 A government that is a sovereign currency issuer can set interest rates on its own liabilities as a matter of policy.
 All that matters for such a government, at a macro level, is the inflationary implications of whatever spending it undertakes and interest obligations it incurs.
 There is no need – other than politically – for the currency issuer to match its spending with borrowing.
 It could simply spend and allow reserves to mount in the banking system, earning (if the government so determined) zero or low interest.
 The situation is different in the EMU, where interest rates on sovereign debt are subject to market pressures.

-I see policy proposals such as the basic income, or a job guarantee very broadly conceived to amount more or less to a participation income, in a similar light.
+I see policy proposals such as the basic income or a job guarantee broadened over time to amount more or less to a participation income, in a similar light.
 They are far from being panaceas.
-But I think such policies would help to set in place a dynamic in which we can move away from the wage labor relation and the private ownership of the means of production to the extent we deem it appropriate.
+But I think such policies would help to set in place a dynamic in which we can break away from the wage labor relation and the private ownership of the means of production to the extent we deem it appropriate.
 Under a common currency arrangement or gold standard, such policies are vulnerable to bond vigilantism, but this is not the case in a modern money system.
-In the latter, it becomes a question of who will apply the greatest democratic pressure on the elected government: the 1 per cent or the rest of us.
-Whether we demand socialism or managed capitalism, democratized money can be a mechanism to help bring it about.
+In the latter, it becomes a question of who will apply the greatest democratic pressure on the elected government.
+Whatever we demand, democratized money can be a mechanism to help bring it about.